RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

         - Race and legal institutions:
           - issues of representation
     - Racism is not an exception, it is the norm according to CRT
-  - Edward Said’s Orientalism in 1978
+  - Edward Said's Orientalism in 1978
     - roots of post-colonialism
   - Postcolonialism
     - considers the experience of oppression and resistance in relation to the dominant narrative created by the colonial presence